aws-samples/serverless-patterns/lambda-s3-translate-cdk/README.md

-# S3 Triggered Lambda Function that starts an Amazon Translate Job and points to another S3 bucket for results
+# S3 Triggered Lambda Function that starts an Amazon Translate Job and stores result into another S3 bucket
 This repo contains serverless patterns showing how to setup a Lambda with an S3 *object created* trigger that starts a basic, Amazon Translate Job.
-The resulting speech is placed into another S3 bucket.
+The result is placed into another S3 bucket.

 ![Demo Project Solution Architecture Diagram](architecture.png)

-- Learn more about these patterns at https://serverlessland.com/patterns.
-- To learn more about submitting a pattern, read the [publishing guidelines page](https://github.com/aws-samples/serverless-patterns/blob/main/PUBLISHING.md).

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.